Opinion | Trump thought he could beat the virus with spin. That’s why he’s now infected.

-Trump’s point was that Biden wears a mask even when it may not be completely necessary, and that such caution is essentially performative and thus should be regarded with contempt.
+Trump’s point was that Biden wears a mask even when it might not be completely necessary, and that such caution is essentially performative and thus should be regarded with contempt.
 In other words, Biden is just doing it for show.

-But with Trump now testing positive for covid-19 (along with his wife, the chair of the Republican Party, and who knows how many others in and around the White House) the full consequences of his double failure on the pandemic are becoming clear.
+But with Trump now testing positive for the novel coronavirus (along with his wife, the chair of the Republican Party and who knows how many others in and around the White House) the full consequences of his double failure on the pandemic are becoming clear.
 And ironically — since this is a president who cares about the show above all — it’s his messaging that has caused the most damage.
 Even to himself.

 Here’s what I mean when I speak of his double failure.
-Trump’s management of the government’s response to the pandemic has been erratic, incompetent, and chaotic from the very beginning.
-He has ignored scientific advice, let his son-in-law take over the effort, and generally acted as though actually handling the mechanics of the pandemic was too much of a distraction from his TV watching obligations to bother with.
+Trump’s management of the government’s response to the pandemic has been erratic, incompetent and chaotic from the very beginning.
+He has ignored scientific advice, let his son-in-law take over the effort, and generally acted as though actually handling the mechanics of the pandemic was too much of a distraction from his TV-watching obligations to bother with.

 That’s the practical side.
 When it came to his public communication, Trump used the megaphone of the presidency in ways that made the crisis incalculably worse.